From Season-Long Care to Harvest

 Your Instructor

 Amy Ivy recently retired from her role as part of the Eastern NY Commercial Horticulture Program.
-She worked with gardeners and commercial vegetable and berry growers for Cornell Cooperative Extension for 31 years in the northeastern corner of NY, on the east side of the Adirondack Mountains.
+She worked with gardeners and commercial vegetable and berry growers for Cornell Cooperative Extension for 31 years in northeastern NY, on the east side of the Adirondack Mountains and Champlain Valley.
 Her particular interests are season extension, protected culture including high tunnels, soil health and insects, both good and bad.